javalc6/stringdiff/README.md

 # StringDiff
-This java application highlights text differences between two plain strings by generating html fragment to show changes The buildLcsList() method finds longest substrings common to both text1 and text2 recursively producing a list of longest common substrings used in markTextDiff() to markup changes between text1 and text2.
+This java application highlights text differences between two plain strings by generating html fragment to show changes.

+The buildLcsList() method finds longest substrings common to both text1 and text2 recursively producing a list of longest common substrings used in markTextDiff() to markup changes between text1 and text2.

 Java 8 or later is required to run the application.

 # Compile